jomaway/typst-gentle-clues/lib/predefined.typ

   }
 }

-// Wrapper function for all predefined clues.
+/// Wrapper function for all predefined clues.
+///
+/// - id (string): The id of the clue from which color, icon and default title will be calculated.
+/// - ..args (parameter): for overwriting the default parameter of a clue.
 #let predefined-clue(id, ..args) = clue(
   accent-color: get-accent-color-for(id),
   title: get-title-for(id),